School of Physics and Astronomy

 The School of Physics and Astronomy at Southampton achieved a 5* rating in the last government Research Assessment Exercise, making it one of the top five schools in the UK.
 We offer an international atmosphere in a lively, interdisciplinary research environment with strong links between the School of Physics and Astronomy and the Schools of Mathematics, Electronics and Computer Sciences, Chemistry, and Engineering Sciences.

 Applicants should have, or be about to obtain, a good upper second or first class honours degree in Physics, or equivalent.
 Successful applicants are expected to engage in research in one of our internationally-leading groups and also to assist in the School's teaching programmes, acquiring a combination of research and teaching skills that are highly valued by both the academic research and education professional economies.
-For further information and application forms, potential candidates should contact Ms Kim Lange (firstname.lastname@example.org).
+For further information and application forms, potential candidates should contact the graduate school office at email@example.com.

-The school is offering a new scheme to support EU students who wish to study for a PhD.
-The rules of the scheme are:
+The school is offering a scheme to support UK/EU students who wish to study for a PhD.
+The rules of the scheme for 2018/19 entry are: